Korzer420/CurseRandomizer/README.md

 Only use this for real junk items, which have no purpose at all.
 If it is important for your configuration, which items are actually removed, you can use RandoManager.RemovedItems to figure that out.
 Note that your items are only considered if the player chooses "Custom" as viable "Replaceable Items".

-### Curses
-If you want to implement your own curses, that can be done as well:
-- Create a class, which inherts from "Curse".
-- Implement "ApplyCurse" and "SetCap".
-If your curse has to implement some hooks, overwrite "ApplyHooks" and "Unhook".
-To check if you curse can be applied at all overwrite "CanApplyCurse".
-- If your curse does actually need save data, you can define the Data.AdditionalData object.
-Remember to reset it via overwriting "ResetAdditionalData".

-**All additional curses fall under "Custom".
-Which means, that if player disable that option, you curse cannot be applied.**